The Incredible Hulk (film): Cast

 Robert Downey Jr. makes an uncredited cameo appearance as Tony Stark at the end of the film, reprising his role from the MCU film Iron Man (2008).
-Downey appeared as a favor to Marvel Studios and was frustrated that he was constantly being asked about his short appearance in the film while promoting Iron Man.
+Downey appeared as a favor to Marvel Studios and was frustrated about being constantly asked about his short cameo while promoting Iron Man.
 He acknowledged that this was a smart move on Marvel's part, bringing more attention to The Incredible Hulk.
 Hulk co-creator Stan Lee cameos as a man who becomes ill when drinking soda that is poisoned with Banner's blood.
-Paul Soles, who voiced Banner in the 1966 The Marvel Super Heroes animated series, appears as kindly pizzeria owner Stanley Lieber who was friends with Banner and Betty in the past.
+Paul Soles, who voiced Banner in the 1966 The Marvel Super Heroes animated series, appears as kindly pizzeria owner Stanley Lieber, who was friends with Banner and Betty in the past.
 His name is a reference to Stan Lee's full name.
-Jim Wilson and Jack McGee, supporting characters from the Hulk comics, appear as Culver University students played by P. J. Kerr and Nicholas Rose, respectively.
+P. J. Kerr and Nicholas Rose portray respective Culver University students Jim Wilson and Jack McGee.
 Other small roles include: Brazilian Jiu-Jitsu artist Rickson Gracie as Bruce Banner's martial arts instructor, credited as an Aikido instructor due to Norton's background with that style; Brazilian actress Débora Nascimento as Martina, Banner's colleague at a beverage factory; Michael K. Williams as a Harlem bystander, a role that was written for him by Norton as a fan of Williams's series The Wire (2002–2008); and Peter Mensah as General Joe Greller, one of Ross's military friends.
 Additionally, Martin Starr plays a college student who is credited as "Computer Nerd".
 In May 2019, Feige said this character had been retroactively named Roger Harrington, which is Starr's role in the MCU films Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).